khalid-hussain/info2301/README.md

 # How to Use
 There is a "Download ZIP" button on the right side of this page.
 Download the package and extract to a folder of your choice.
 All the notes are in HTML and are to be viewed in a browser.

+# Issues
+If you have any issues or errors to report, you may use the "Issues" section of this GitHub repository or send a message to the Telegram group.